upadhyay-ashish/TCSRssReader/README.md

 # TCS RSS Feed Reader

-This is an iOS application build using the [Rubymotion](http://rubymotion.com/)
+This is an iOS application build using [Rubymotion](http://rubymotion.com/)

 ## Running on Simulator/Device